dreglad/generator-apollo-knex/README.md

 ├── package-lock.json
 ├── package.json
 ├── src
-│   ├── context.ts                       # Where the database connection gets attached to the graphql context.
+│   ├── context.ts                       # Where the database connection gets attached to the GraphQL context.
 You would want to add data loaders and things here depending on what you are doing.
 │   ├── database.ts                      # Manages the actual database connection
 │   ├── main.ts                          # Manages closing out the db connection
-│   ├── schema.ts                        # Aggregates all the schemas in the schemas folder into a single graphql schema that is fed into  the ApolloServer config
+│   ├── schema.ts                        # Aggregates all the schemas in the schemas folder into a single GraphQL schema that is fed into  the ApolloServer config
 │   ├── schemas
 │   │   ├── index.ts                     # Index file to export all of your schemas so it is easily digested by the schema.ts file
 │   │   ├── sample